dolliars/heyheather/_posts/2023-03-31-one-thousand.md

 status quo is disrupted, you can use it as an opportunity to start.
 I definitely have really bad habits from past disruptions.
 So why not try for a good one.
 I started the yoga practice on my first day at a new company.
-I was already going to shift my wake up time, so instead of shifting it 30 minutes earlier, I shifted it an hour.
+I was already going to shift my wake up time by 30 minutes, so instead I shifted it an hour earlier.

 ## No breaks